-We tasted some fantastic tea from Indonesia and decided we wanted to bring that tea to our customers in Missoula, Montana.
+We tasted some fantastic tea from Indonesia and decided to bring that tea to our customers in Missoula, Montana.
 We contacted the Indonesian tea farm this fall.
 In addition to being very helpful with our tea order, they graciously invited us to visit them this winter.
 We jumped at the invitation.
 We found ourselves in the most populous city in Southeast Asia and the capital of the world’s largest Muslim majority country – Jakarta.

 The population of Indonesia is 250 million, and more than half live on the island of Java.
 Jakarta was inundated with flooding between the airport and our motel.
 We saw kids swimming and men fishing in the floods.

 We saw slums, chickens, modern high rises, fast cars, thousands of scooters, motorcycles, bicycles, and brightly colored mosques.
-We finally found an access to our motel by circumnavigating flood zones, and the normal 20 minute drive was an hour and a half.
+We finally found access to our motel by circumnavigating flood zones, and the normal 20 minute drive was an hour and a half.

 We quickly drove south skirting volcanoes and entering rural Java, where rainforest and agriculture meet.
-Driving along narrow, windy roads we finally descended down to the Indian Ocean and the town of Pelabhutan Ratu.
+Driving along narrow, windy roads, we finally descended down to the Indian Ocean and the town of Pelabhutan Ratu.
 We stayed the night in a hardwood bungalow.